LavermanJJ/home-assistant-solarfocus/README.md

 | Heatpump (_Wärmepumpe_) | :white_check_mark: |
 | Pelletsboiler (_Kessel_) | :x: |

+> **Note**
-_Note: The number of supported Heating Circuits, Buffers, and Boilers could be extended in the future_
+> The number of supported Heating Circuits, Buffers, and Boilers could be extended in the future

 ### Provided Sensors